Getting Started Guide

 Custody Swaps

-When you need to swap custody on a specific day, submit a formal swap request.
+Either parent can propose a custody swap for one or more days.
 The other parent accepts or declines, and the calendar updates automatically with a complete audit trail.

 1. 1